ganeshcse2991/validate-graphql/README.md

 },
 ```

-**NOTE: If you are not passing "validate" key and "validationSchema" key your normal resolvers will get invoked asusual.**
+**NOTE- If you are not passing "validate" key and "validationSchema" key your normal resolvers will get invoked asusual.**

 >In case if you have doubt please post an issue and I will make sure this code base is updated frequently.